leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

 This lab requires completion of the following:

 * Completion of [Lab 4: Create Oracle Database Home on an Exadata Database Service on Dedicated Infrastructure](?lab=lab4-create-dbhome) section.
-* A correctly configured virtual cloud network (VCN) to launch the system in.
-Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
+* A correctly configured virtual cloud network (VCN) to launch the system.
+It's related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
-* The proper IAM policy is required to proceed See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).
+* The proper IAM policy is required to proceed.
+See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).